Film Studies - Theory History Practice (M.Phil.)

 Dissertation with Practice and Research Methodologies (30 credits)

 As an alternative method of presenting your research, you may complete a dissertation with practice.
-Students will have the opportunity to submit a proposal to make a film or films, write a screenplay, or create a video essay as part of their final dissertation.
+Students may submit a proposal to make a film or films, write a screenplay, or create a video essay as part of their final dissertation.
 Successful applicants will accompany this with a written component of 8,000-10,000 words that will offer a critical perspective on their practice.
-Acceptance on this strand will depend on demonstration of the appropriate critical and practical skills and will be decided by a committee during Michaelmas Semester.
+Acceptance on this strand will depend on the viability of the proposal, the availability of appropriate supervision and resources, and demonstration of the requisite critical and practical skills.

 Critical Approaches to Cinema (10 credits)